jinheeyi/workshop3/README.md

   image(imgs[2], 0, 0);
 }
 ```
-After resolving this problem, it allowed me to move forward with the project successfully and confidently.
+Once this issue was resolved, I was able to proceed with the project successfully and with confidence.
+The images I selected were highly appropriate for the workshop, as they effectively conveyed my intention to highlight the nature of a single day.

 **WORKSHOP NOTES**
 ![Screenshot 2025-01-22 164026](https://github.com/user-attachments/assets/61bd8b27-01b2-4b0a-8901-34cec1943ad3)